govuk-one-login/fraud-rpt/README.md

 - the error rate for generating a valid SET
 - which SSF pipeline endpoint to use

 AWS Simple Queue Service (SQS) queues are used between the generator and transmitter functions.
-If a message fails to send on the first attempt, AWS SQS reattempts to send the message until it reaches the limit, before transferring the message to the associated AWS Dead Letter Queue (DLQ).
+If a SET message fails to send on the first attempt, AWS SQS reattempts to send the SET message until it reaches the limit, before transferring the SET message to the associated AWS Dead Letter Queue (DLQ).
 The reattempt limit is set in the queue redrive policy.

 #### Public key function